vondruska/home-automation/README.md

 There is a decent amount of home automation running at the Vondruska house.
 I've gotten quite a few inquries on everything that is running.
 I try to keep this document updated as much as possible.

-I use GitLab CI to build and deploy as needed.
+I use [GitHub Actions](https://github.com/actions) to build and deploy as needed.

 ## Goals